exercism/javascript/CONTRIBUTING.md

 1. Open a new issue, we'll label it with `new exercise ✨`
 1. We'll assign the issue to you, so you get to work on this exercise
 1. Create a new folder in `/exercises`
 1. You'll need to sync this folder with the matching config files.
-You can use `scripts/sync` to do this: `ASSIGNMENT=slug npx @babel/node scripts/sync`.
+You can use `scripts/sync` to do this: `ASSIGNMENT=slug npx babel-node scripts/sync`.
 1. Create a `<slug>.js` stub file.
 1. Create a `<slug>.spec.js` test file.
 Here add the tests, per canonical data if possible.
 1. Create a `example.js` file.
 Place a working implementation, assuming it's renamed to `<slug>.js`
 1. Run the tests locally, using `scripts/test`:
-`ASSIGNMENT=slug npx @babel/node scripts/test`.
+`ASSIGNMENT=slug npx babel-node scripts/test`.
+1. Run the linter locally, using `scripts/lint`:
+`ASSIGNMENT=slug npx babel-node scripts/lint`.

 The final step is opening a Pull Request, with these items all checked off.
 Make sure the tests run and the linter is happy.
 It will run automatically on your PR.

 #### Creating a track-specific exercise